python-pillow/Pillow/README.md

 ## Installation

-If there's a copy of the original Pillow installed, it has to be removed first.
+If there's a copy of the original Pillow installed, it has to be removed first with `$ pip uninstall -y pillow`.
-In general, you need to run `pip install pillow-simd`, and if you're using SSE4-capable CPU everything should run smoothly.
+The installation itself is simple just as running `$ pip install pillow-simd`, and if you're using SSE4-capable CPU everything should run smoothly.
 If you'd like to install the AVX2-enabled version, you need to pass the additional flag to a C compiler.
-The easiest way to do so is to define the `CC` variable **while -> during?** the compilation.
+The easiest way to do so is to define the `CC` variable during the compilation.

 ```bash
 $ pip uninstall pillow